sodadata/docs/soda-cloud/display-column-metrics.md

 Datasets dashboard
 ![display-column-metrics](/assets/images/display-column-metrics.png){:height="650px" width="650px"}

-Dataset's Columns tab
+A dataset's Columns tab
 ![column-tab](/assets/images/column-tab.png){:height="650px" width="650px"}

 1. From the **Datasets** dashboard, open the dataset for which you want to enable column metrics.
-2. Click the link in the "Almost done!" banner, or click the gear icon on the right of the table header row.
+2. Click the link in the "Almost done!" banner, or click the gear icon on the right in the table header row.
 3. When prompted, check the box to **Enable Column Metrics**, then save.
 If you see a message that asks you to review time partitioning settings before enabling, click the link, then follow the [instructions]({% link soda-cloud/time-partitioning.md %}) to review and set the time partitioning settings for the dataset.

 During the next scheduled scan, Soda Cloud captures column metrics for each dataset and displays the information in the **Dataset** dashboard and in the dataset's **Column** tab.
 Use the column metrics to help you make informed choices when you [create a new monitor]({% link soda-cloud/monitors.md %}).